devarogundade/buidl-v2/README.md

 *This Project has been hosted on a free host.
 You might experience a little delay at cold laod*

-# Buidl - A Cross Chain NFT Dapp for Creators
+# Buidl - Create NFTs Collection that Works On Across Multiple Chains With Zero Knowledge
 ## _A Moralis X Google Cloud Hackathon Project_

 Buidl is a Social-Fi for video content creators (e.g instructors, YouTubers, DIY makers, etc) anyone that shares their skills with other people online either for free or at a particular cost.